 LEADERS & TEAMS

-In financial markets, teams are typically made up of highly capable individuals.
-Experience is strong.
-Technical ability is high.
-Motivation is rarely the issue.
+In financial markets, teams are often made up of highly capable individuals.

 WHERE PERFORMANCE ACTUALLY BREAKS DOWN